Final VR3000 EX specifications and in-depth review

 audio latency 25 ms

-The Final VR3000 EX has an audio latency of 25 ms, ensuring minimal delay between sound and action for a more synchronized audio experience during gaming or media playback.
+The VR3000 EX has a rated audio latency of 25 ms, reflecting the delay between audio signal input and output during use.

 Final Verdict